2025 Iraqi parliamentary election

 Parliamentary elections were held in Iraq on 11 November 2025.
-The elections determined the 329 members of Iraq's Council of Representatives, who are responsible for electing the country's president and approving the appointment of the prime minister.
+The elections determined the 329 members of Iraq's Council of Representatives, who are responsible for electing the country's president, who would then appoint the prime minister.

 Background

 The 2021 Iraqi parliamentary election resulted in violent protests in Baghdad as well as a political crisis of eleven months.
 On 3 August 2022, Muqtada al-Sadr called for snap elections, but was unsuccessful.
 Muqtada al-Sadr left politics and his party resigned from the Council of Representatives.
 There was speculation he would return to politics ahead of the elections but in July 2025, Sadr announced that he will boycott the elections.

 Electoral system

 The electoral system was changed following the 2018 parliamentary elections amid the protests from 2019 to 2021.
 Previous parliamentary elections had been held using proportional representation, with seats allocated using the Webster/Sainte-Laguë method, using governorates as constituencies.
 As a result, the 2021 parliamentary elections were held using single non-transferable vote in 83 multi-member constituencies.
-For the 2025 parliamentary elections, the proportional representation system was reintroduced, with seats allocated using the modified Webster/Sainte-Laguë method with a divisor of 1.7, in 19 constituencies corresponding to Iraq's governorates, excluding Halabja and with Baghdad split into two constituencies: Karkh and Rusafa.
+For the 2025 parliamentary elections, the proportional representation system was reintroduced, with seats allocated using the modified Webster/Sainte-Laguë method with a divisor of 1.7, in 18 constituencies corresponding to Iraq's governorates (excluding Halabja).
 83 seats are reserved for women, 9 seats are reserved for minorities (five for Christians and one each for Yazidis, Shabaks, Mandaeans and Feyli Kurds).